-“Don’t forget to both dry your pet’s paw pads after being outside, as well as clean between his toes and pads,” she adds.
+- Dry your pet’s paw pads after being outside and clean between toes and pads.

 - When winterizing your camping gear, ensure your pets (or wild animals) are not hiding inside, as some equipment can exert intense pressure when being expanded or dismantled;

 - People with farm animals must also make sure these animals have adequate cover from the elements and that all water containers are kept ice-free.

 - Learn About: Wild animals and in cold weather